Administrative Officer

 The Crown Prosecution Service commits to offer its employees the following experience.

-• You can do impactful, purposeful work that’s making a difference to your local communities
+• You can do impactful, purposeful work that’s making a difference to your local communities.

-• We care about your wellbeing
+• We care about your wellbeing.

-• We want you to feel valued, trusted and included
+• We want you to feel valued, trusted and included.

-We also offer the following benefits:
+We also offer the following range of benefits:

 • Civil Service contributory pension of up to 28.9%